The Sloan Digital Sky Survey Reverberation Mapping Project: UV-Optical Accretion Disk Measurements with Hubble Space Telescope: Observations

 \subsection{Cycle 25 HST UV Monitoring Campaign}

-The UV monitoring campaign was executed over two cycles of \hst\ observations (Cycle 25 \& 26).
+The UV monitoring campaign was executed over two cycles of \hst\ observations (Cycle 25 \& 26)\footnote{The data can be obtained from the MAST archive at \dataset[10.17909/t9-2cc8-8s52]{https://doi.org/10.17909/t9-2cc8-8s52} and \dataset[10.17909/t9-bmkf-m360]{https://doi.org/10.17909/t9-bmkf-m360}.}.
 Five of the eight quasars (RM399, RM551, RM622, RM634, and RM824) were observed using \hst\ WFC3/UVIS F275W during 2018 March-May over 32 orbits, with an every-other-day cadence and a 63-day duration using four-point dither positions and 64-second subexposures.
-These targets were observed using the ``Drift-And-Shift," i.e., DASH observing design \citep{Momcheva2017}, dropping to gyro guiding after the first target (RM399) to avoid guide-star acquisition.
+These targets were observed using the ``Drift-And-Shift," i.e., DASH observing design \citep{Momcheva2017}, dropping to gyro guiding after the first target (RM399) to avoid spending time on guide-star acquisition.
 Due to these targets' proximity, we fit all five quasars within a single visit.
 During the DASH sequence, our targets were observed in the following order: RM399, RM824, RM622, RM634, and RM551.
 Out of the 32 visits, only visit 20 experienced a gyro failure.
 This visit was later compensated with an additional visit 33.
 Furthermore, target acquisition failed in visits three and four, which caused the entire DASH sequence to fail.

 The typical drift under \hst\ gyro guiding is $\sim0.0015''/$ sec.
 However, the last targets (RM634 and RM551) in the DASH sequence often were dropped off the detector.
 The fourth (RM634) and fifth (RM551) targets were observed at $\sim$ 36 min and $\sim$45 min into each orbit.
-This indicates a drift $\gtrsim 0.007''/$sec for RM634 and $\gtrsim0.005''/$sec for RM551 that is significantly larger than the expected drift under star guiding, which may be related to \hst\ slew while drifting.
+This indicates a drift $\gtrsim 0.007''/$sec for RM634 and $\gtrsim0.005''/$sec for RM551 that is significantly larger than the expected drift under star guiding.
+It is possible that our larger drift rate is caused by the larger slews between pointings while gyro guiding than the mosaic strategy of \citet{Momcheva2017}.
 We conclude that the drift due to dashing is at least 50\% of the time $\gtrsim 0.005''$/sec for our last two targets.